mgracanin/sorter/README.md

     print(nums)
 ```

 It is not meant to be used in production really, since the better way to sort list is using built-in sorted function.
-This class could simply be made as the following (even though it makes no sense really):
+This class could simply be made as the following (even though it makes no sense in this case):

 ```
 class Sorter: